day8/re-frame/README.md

 explanatory examples in here are necessarily small scale, so you'll need to squint a little to see the benefit.

+We write larger, complicated SPAs and we've ve found it a delight to use so far.

 ### Core Beliefs

 First, above all we believe in the one true [Dan Holmsand] (creator of reagent),